SSH is a network protocol that allows users to securely access and manage remote servers.

 Open the terminal.

-Enter the following command to generate an SSH key pair:
+Enter the following command to generate the key pair:

 ssh-keygen

 Follow the prompts.
 The default settings are usually sufficient.
-When prompted for a passphrase, you can simply press Enter to create a key pair without a password.
+When asked for a password, simply press Enter to create a key pair without a password.

 Copy the Public Key to the Server